 Directed by Raoul Walsh

 An Army battalion becomes bogged down taking a mountainous island away from Japanese defenders.
 Down at the platoon level the action revolves around Sgt.
 Sam Croft (Aldo Ray), who commands due to the lack of officers.
-This allows Croft to stretch and bend the rules to his own undisciplined, unforgiving style.
+This allows Croft to stretch and bend the rules in his own undisciplined, unforgiving style.
 To demonstrate his mindset on killing, Croft coldly executes prisoners and even makes a point of crushing a wounded bird.
 Every Croft choice is direct and brutal; his only redeeming feature is his fearless willingness to walk into danger.
 In the command tent, the refined martinet General Cummings (Raymond Massey) plays psychological games with his handpicked aide Lieutenant Robert Hearn (Cliff Robertson), trying to dominate Hearn with a notion of discipline based on power and fear.
 Lieutenant Hearn can’t help but be insubordinate, and soon finds himself leading a dangerous mission to scope out enemy positions.
 He takes charge of Sgt.
 Croft’s platoon, not knowing how far Croft will go to retake command, and accomplish the mission his way.

 The Naked and the Dead sounds like an un-killable idea for a war movie, but producer Paul Gregory makes a real mess of it.
-The project started in a strange way, in development with Gregory and director Charles Laughton when Laughton was directing the bizarre Americana gothic horror The Night of the Hunter.
+The project started in a strange way, in development with Gregory and director Charles Laughton, when Laughton was directing the bizarre Americana gothic horror The Night of the Hunter.
 Robert Mitchum was reportedly on board as well.
-Laughton’s second unit director and all-around assistant were respectively Terry and Denis Sanders, UCLA film students who had earned a short subject Oscar for Denis’ thesis film A Time Out of War (1954).
+Laughton’s second unit director and all-around assistant were respectively Terry and Denis Sanders, UCLA film students that had earned a short subject Oscar for Denis’ thesis film A Time Out of War (1954).
 Had Night of the Hunter not been a flop, causing Laughton to abandon his directing ambitions, he was going to proceed to Norman Mailer’s sprawling, profane novel.
 Paul Gregory and the Sanders brothers went on alone.

 What Charles Laughton might have brought to the show is unclear, but the finished version of The Naked and the Dead is chaos.
-The mis-cast Raymond Massey is unconvincing as a general who keeps a well-stocked refrigerator in his tent, fusses about details and gives prissy lectures about controlling men through fear; his attempts to manipulate Cliff Robertson’s rich-kid Lieutenant are so strange, they come across as homosexual advances, just one raised eyebrow or veiled insinuation away from Laurence Olivier’s creepy overtures to Tony Curtis in Spartacus.
+The mis-cast Raymond Massey is unconvincing as a general who keeps a well-stocked refrigerator in his tent, fusses about details and gives prissy lectures about controlling men through fear.
+His attempts to manipulate Cliff Robertson’s rich-kid Lieutenant are so strange, they come across as homosexual advances, just one raised eyebrow or veiled insinuation away from Laurence Olivier’s creepy overtures to Tony Curtis in Spartacus.
 Robertson’s half of the dynamic is poorly written as well, a complimentary set of position speeches underlining moral points that haven’t been established.

 Movies with high price tags were almost always hindered by commercial compromises.
 Released a year earlier, the inexpensive Anthony Mann-Aldo Ray-Robert Ryan Men in War could afford to concentrate on grim, honest negativity.
 Men in War also didn’t want the Army dictating content, and received no material assistance.
 The executives monitoring The Naked and the Dead surely insisted on comedy relief, scenes with sexy women and a more positive ending.
 The film benefits from abundant Army cooperation, the use of Army facilities in Panama, and access to training exercises at Camp Pendleton, adding their own pyrotechnics.
 The film’s big-scale action scenes have shown up as stock footage ever since.

 The downside is that the gutsy book source has been severely dumbed-down and emasculated.
 Both Norman Mailer and James Jones impressed readers with their willingness to show how soldiers really talked, and just how crude, un-democratic and sadistic they could be.
-We hear the word “Jap” thrown about at leisure, and one character sent on a solitary reconnoiter is called ‘Jap bait.’
+We hear the word “Jap” thrown about at leisure, and one character dispatched on a solitary reconnoiter is called ‘Jap bait.’
 A mean-spirited platoon member called Red (Robert Gist) says ‘Blow it’ a couple of times.
 But that’s the full extent of the bad language.

-Mailer’s many patrol members are cut down to just a few.
+Mailer’s many patrol members are reduced to just a few.
 The capable William Campbell and James Best play a nervy New Yorker and an annoying hillbilly, respectively.
 A replacement soldier (Edwin Gregson, un-billed) dies from a stupid snakebite, and the one Mexican-American (Henry Amargo, un-billed) is ordered by Croft to falsify what he’s learned from a patrol.

 The film’s stupidity goes way up with the emphasis given actor L.Q.
 Jones, who at this time was playing a lot of comic relief Texan idiots (Toward the Unknown), as if someone thought him a new, hayseed Fess Parker type.
-Jones ”Woody” Wilson is crazy about a stripper named Lily (fourth-billed genuine strip star Lili St. Cyr), and in a mostly disconnected prologue goes nuts over her performance, like a Tex Avery wolf but minus the laughs.
-Woody then acts like a total spastic idiot, showing his fellow soldiers how he gets sexual satisfaction by wrapping himself in a raincoat/ground cloth with a painting of Lily on the inside.
+Jones ”Woody” Wilson is crazy about a stripper named Lily (fourth-billed genuine strip star Lili St. Cyr), and in a mostly disconnected prologue goes nuts over her performance, like a Tex Avery wolf but minus the laughs, Woody then acts like a total spastic idiot, showing his fellow soldiers how he gets sexual satisfaction by wrapping himself in a raincoat/ground cloth with a painting of Lily on the inside.
 Even Sgt.
 Croft is appalled.
 Woody later applies himself to making a moonshine still, the film’s weakest episode, and passes around Lily’s love letters for everyone to read.

 The previous WB hit film Battle Cry came from the Leon Uris combat novel, but with constant flashbacks to soapy sex scenes back home.
 The Naked and the Dead is interrupted by only three such interludes.
 Sgt.
 Croft’s general misanthropy (and misogyny) is accredited to a two-timing babe back home, played without finesse by the great Barbara Nichols.
 Her two short scenes are filmed so awkwardly, we’re forced to believe that director Raoul Walsh either had no control or just didn’t care.
 Cliff Robertson’s flashbacks recall penthouse encounters with four or five sexy playgirls, who make out with him on the couch or drift with him toward the bedroom.
 They eventually show up all together, a visual which turns out to be the Lieutenant’s wet dream fantasy.
 One of the high-class dates is future Star Trek goddess Grace Lee Whitney, ten years younger than we’re accustomed to seeing her.